arduina/arduina.net/_site/master/socialshaping.md

 - NAHB Smart house system resembles more a caravan than a house, with the main focus on communication networks.
 It doesn't entail new technologies as such, familiar technologies now communicate and interact with each other.
 - Xanadu has an appearance that is unique, symbols the novel thinking.
 It encompasses a wider range of activities, which are all prototypes.

 All these concepts do not mention or include or address housework.
-They all do not differ radically from technologies alreay in existence, all that is new is the integration itself and linking different appliances.
+They all do not differ radically from technologies already in existence, all that is new is the integration itself and linking different appliances.

 Housework: Out of Sight, out of mind

 For Honeywell, the smart home does more things the way you'd like to have them, which is directed at the owner of the house.
 The advantages are comfort, security, convenience, energy saving and entertainment.
 The job the smart home does, does not refer to any real job in the house.
 NAHB is quite similar in it's approach, the smart home makes it comfortable and easier to live in, but housework again is invisible.
-Xanadu does encompass some hints ar housework, by increasing comfort and giving families the opprtunity to spend more time together, but this is ambiguous.
-Housewifes are considered important, but we are left unclear as to whether their work is meant when they claim, they'll reduce drudgery.
+Xanadu does encompass some hints are housework, by increasing comfort and giving families the opportunity to spend more time together, but this is ambiguous.
+Housewives are considered important, but we are left unclear as to whether their work is meant when they claim, they'll reduce drudgery.

-For the interviews, Berg conducted, it was explicitly mentioned, that the focus would lie on housework, and yet this issue wasn't adressed and the interviewed were rather suprised about this angle.
-At honeywell they considered the automatic light switch to be a relief for women with wet laundry on their arms, xanadu claimed the robot who could serve drinks (while they still jad to be poured by someone and serving drinks is hardly housework) or a robot would suggest a menu, which still had to be cooked.
+For the interviews, Berg conducted, it was explicitly mentioned, that the focus would lie on housework, and yet this issue wasn't addressed and the interviewed were rather surprised about this angle.
+At honeywell they considered the automatic light switch to be a relief for women with wet laundry on their arms, Xanadu claimed the robot who could serve drinks (while they still had to be poured by someone and serving drinks is hardly housework) or a robot would suggest a menu, which still had to be cooked.

 -> The designers and engineers knew little about a women's work